gutzcha/HybridMouse/README.md

 file: https://github.com/gutzcha/HybridMouse/blob/master/HybridMouse_app.zip

-You may also download the sample files to play around with the app:
+You may also download the sample files to play around with the app

 Bibtex